-Noodles have played a significant part in Asian lives for thousands of years, but only recently did it manage to get its own holiday.
+Noodles have played a significant part in Asian lives for thousands of years, but only recently did it manage to get

 A noteworthy holiday: National Noodle Day, which occurs on Oct.
 6, celebrates noodles in all their various shapes and forms.